ArmandoPalermo/Thesis_API_GraphDB/README.md

 ## 📘 Description

 This project was developed as part of an undergraduate thesis in Computer and Electronic Engineering at the University of Perugia.
-It provides a RESTful interface to query Bitcoin blockchain data, clustered by time and stored in a graph database (Neo4j).
+It provides a RESTful interface to query Bitcoin blockchain data, clustered by time and stored in a graph database (Neo4j).The graph database was built from raw blockchain data and structured into temporal clusters as part of a university-based internship project.

 ---